ILSCeV/homestead-Lara/README.md

 The setup was tested under Windows 7 x64 but is supposed to be platform independant.

 ## Note on upgrades
-`homestead-lara-vedst` is based on [`homestead`](https://github.com/laravel/homestead) and the [Homestead Vagrant Box](https://atlas.hashicorp.com/laravel/boxes/homestead).
+`homestead-Lara` is based on [`homestead`](https://github.com/laravel/homestead) and the [Homestead Vagrant Box](https://atlas.hashicorp.com/laravel/boxes/homestead).

-Both projects are upgraded regulary and because `homestead` as well as `homestead-lara-vedst` always utilize the latest version of the Homestead Vagrant Box and additional external libraries, `homestead-lara-vedst` can behave faulty at any point.
+Both projects are upgraded regulary and because `homestead` as well as `homestead-Lara` always utilize the latest version of the Homestead Vagrant Box and additional external libraries, `homestead-Lara` can behave faulty at any point.
 A merge of changes done in `homestead` will be needed!

 Please open an issue if you believe that an upgrade is needed.